jaywcjlove/rightmenu-master/README.md

 ### Enable Finder Extension

-If you are prompted to enable the plugin, you need to run the following command in the terminal to enable the Finder extension.
+If you are prompted to enable the plugin, you can run the following command in the terminal to enable the Finder extension.
+This issue is caused by a bug in macOS 15+ where the settings interface disappeared.
+It has been [fixed](https://forums.developer.apple.com/forums/thread/756711?answerId=812519022#812519022) in macOS 15.2.

 ```shell
 pluginkit -e use -i com.wangchujiang.rightmenu-master.sync \